National organisations

 National Parents Council

-The National Parents Council (NPC) is a representative organisation for parents of children in early, primary and post-primary education.
+The National Parents Council (NPC) is a representative organisation for parents of children in education.
 The NPC Helpline is a confidential service for parents.
-If you have a query on any aspect of your child’s early years, primary or post primary education, the Helpline can be contacted from 10am to 4pm, Monday to Friday, by phone on: 01 8874477, or by emailing: helpline@npc.ie.
+It can be contacted from 10am to 4pm, Monday to Friday, on: 01 8874477, or by emailing: helpline@npc.ie.
 The NPC provides training, development and support for parents, including this series of information leaflets.
-The NPC also works as an advocacy organisation, representing parents' and children’s voices through its representation on external bodies and other mediums.

 One Family

 One Family is Ireland’s national organisation for one-parent families.
-One Family works with individuals and families who may be parenting alone, sharing parenting, separating, step-parenting or experiencing a crisis pregnancy.
-One Family has a helpline - 0818 662212.
-One Family has also created this Budget 2024 Fact Sheet.
-It also has a Resources and Supports Section which includes information on parenting supports, early years parenting when separated, parent wellbeing, and a children's booklist which features books covering the themes of separation/divorce, diverse families, loss/bereavement, adoption/fostering, and blended/step-families.
+One Family has a helpline: 0818 662212.
+It has a Resources and Supports Section which includes information on parenting supports, early years parenting when separated, and parent wellbeing.
+It has created this Budget 2025 Factsheet.
+It also has a children's booklist which features books covering the themes of separation/divorce, diverse families, loss/bereavement, adoption/fostering, and blended/step-families.

 Parenting Support